cli/cli/docs/install_linux.md

 sudo pacman -S github-cli
 ```

-Or if you want to build it from source use the [unofficial AUR package][arch linux aur]
+Alternatively, use the [unofficial AUR package][arch linux aur] to build GitHub CLI from source.

 ### Android